 Note: you will need a 'guarantor'.
 This person must be a UK homeowner.
 However, if you can’t find a suitable guarantor you can use a rent guarantor agency, such as RentGuarantor

 If all the checks are passed, you proceed by making payment (usually the deposit and first month’s rent).
 You are also sent a rental contract/agreement, along with some other documents to read and sign.
 As long and voluminous as the documents may be, please try to read them and ask questions where you are not clear.
 Don’t sign without reading them!

 The last stage is the handover ceremony (as I humorously choose to call it).
 This is when you are given the keys to the property.
 Please take note of the documents that list out the features/amenities in the property, and confirm that they are physically in the property when you have been given the keys.
 Another piece of advice is that you should ensure that the process of/funding for repairs is well laid out and understood.

 In summary, here is a brief of the steps that need to be taken:

 • Have a shortlist of the areas you would like to live in with your family

-• Check that the locations have good schools, it’s a safe neighbourhood, access transport system (train station, tram/bus stops etc
+• Check that the locations have good schools, a safe neighbourhood, and access to transport systems (such as buses)

 • Have your funds ready